indradenbakker/CarND-Vehicle-Detection/README.md

 ## Video pipeline
-####A method, such as requiring that a detection be found at or near the same position in several subsequent frames, (could be a heat map showing the location of repeat detections) is implemented as a means of rejecting false positives, and this demonstrably reduces the number of false positives.
-Same or similar method used to draw bounding boxes (or circles, cubes, etc.) around high-confidence detections where multiple overlapping detections occur.

 To make my algorithm more robust for videos I've added some techniques to detect vehicles in subsequent frames.
-A heatmap is added to show the location of repeated vehicle detections.
+A heatmap (the code can be found in the 9th and 11th code block of the notebook 'Vehicle tracking pipeline' in the functions get_hot_windows and detect_vehicles respectively) is added to show the location of repeated vehicle detections.
+The previous results are stored in a custom class Memory, that stores values of the previous frame.
 This is used to reduce the number of false positives.

+To combine multiple overlapping boundig boxes I've added a function (draw_labeled_bboxes, found in the 11th code block) that combines all bounding boxes.
+The overlapping bounding boxes are extended to the min and max values so that a bigger bounding box is created.

 ## Output video
+To process the video, I've created a function process_image.
 The output video can be downloaded from [here](output_video.mp4).

 ## Discussion
 To improve the classifier: